simon-bre/multispectral/README.md

 # multispectral

-This is a convenience package for basic operations on multispectral images that exist as a bunch of files in folders.
-Makes your lif easy with regular expressions.
+This is a convenience package for basic operations on multispectral images, where the spectral layers are stored as individual image files within some folder.
+The package was designed with the applilcation area of cultural heritage / manuscript studies in mind.

 **CAUTION: very prototypy at the moment, would not recommend use.. yet :)**